opencypher/cypher-for-gremlin/README.md

 `SET`            |             |                                |
 `DETACH DELETE`  |             |                                |

-It is not expected, however, that any combination or syntax using one of the listed clauses, patterns, or functions will work.
+It is not expected, however, that any combination of the listed clauses, patterns, or functions will work.
 You are welcome to report any [issues](https://github.com/opencypher/cypher-for-gremlin/issues) with the translation that you encounter.

 See the current TCK report for a detailed overview of language coverage.